mrdatawolf/CoreSetup/README.md

 **Because it's a powershell script you need to allow it to run on your system.
 If you don't know what this means then DO NOT USE this script.**
 **Fully run the Windows and Dell updates before this!!!!!**
-**It needs the Windows updates to be done and Dell apps will be removed.**
+**Why?
+Because it needs the updates from windows update for winget and other sub-systems and the Dell apps will be removed.**
 **To minimize issues - Open a powershell prompt first and type winget list.
 Answer yes.**

 ## Common solutions for first runs